Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Disabling fallback to (Elite)Secondary weapon

-- It is now possible to disable the fallback to `(Elite)Secondary` weapon from `(Elite)Primary` weapon if it cannot fire at the chosen target by setting `NoSecondaryWeaponFallback` to true (defaults to false).
+- It is now possible to disable the fallback to `(Elite)Secondary` weapon from `(Elite)Primary` weapon if it cannot fire at the chosen target by setting `NoSecondaryWeaponFallback` to true (defaults to false). `NoSecondaryWeaponFallback.AllowAA` controls whether or not fallback because of projectile `AA` setting and target being in air is still allowed.
 This does not apply to special cases where `(Elite)Secondary` weapon is always chosen, including but not necessarily limited to the following:
   - `OpenTransportWeapon=1` on an unit firing from inside `OpenTopped=true` transport.
   - `NoAmmoWeapon=1` on an unit with  `Ammo` value higher than 0 and current ammo count lower or  equal to `NoAmmoAmount`.
   - Deployed `IsSimpleDeployer=true` units with`DeployFireWeapon=1` set or omitted.